CodexLink/chips.omp.json/README.md

    > I'm aware. oh-my-posh `posh-git` docs doesn't show any examples or further modification than what is being provided in the `git` segment.
 While I do understand the compromise of performance over customization, I think its best to customize the output to further understand more about what are the symbols behind them.
 Because in my perspective, I'm pretty much confused about it.
 To solve the contention from this issue, I'm hoping that `posh-git` is customizable as `git` segment.

-6. Why start at `1.0.0`?

-   > Initial development of theme were not reflected due to the fact that I was having a hard time creating a small script to transport changes from local (home) to remote (cloned repo).
-Also, as per its state being set to `public`, it was done when I was reporting an [issue in oh-my-posh repository](https://github.com/JanDeDobbeleer/oh-my-posh/issues/2679), wherein theme is required for evaluation of the said report.

-7. When I disabled "wakatime" segment, why it still feels so slow?
+6. When I disabled "wakatime" segment, why it still feels so slow?

    > As of now (08/26/2022), there is no switch for the HTTP query to be disabled when a certain environment variable invalidates truthy condition.
 I suggest trying to nullify the value of your 'WAKATIME_API_KEY' and see if it works or ignores calling HTTP request.

-8. What are your basis for the wakatime's timeout values?
+7. What are your basis for the wakatime's timeout values?

    > They were based on my preference with consideration on my ISP speed.

+8. Why the `Code Return` sometimes returns high value of `unsigned | signed int` or just big numbers?
+   > I'm not quite sure why, but usually when a program has crashed, they will return a reference code or sometimes address that points to the point of error.
+Though this was just an **asumption** but its something related to that.

-## Tools Used
+## Tools

+- [Material Design's Color Tool](https://material.io/resources/color/) — Create, share, and apply color palettes to your UI, as well as measure the accessibility level of any color combination.
 - [regular expressions 101](https://regex101.com/) — Just a regex validator.

 ## Credits